Margin and leverage

 Margin requirements refer to the amount of capital you will need in your account to cover your position.
-Market requirements are expressed as a percentage of the total value of your position.
+Margin requirements are expressed as a percentage of the total value of your position.
 Please note margin requirements vary across markets.
 Generally speaking, the higher the margin factor the riskier the market.
 Please see the relevant Market Information sheet on the trading platform for full details.

 What is a margin call?

 A margin call is a warning that the capital in your account has dropped below the required minimum amount needed to keep your position open.
 You should always ensure you have sufficient funds in your account to cover any losses for the period that you decide to maintain your trade.

 If you don't, you could quickly find yourself on a margin call which puts you at risk of having your position automatically closed out.

 The Margin Level Indicator on the City Index platform represents the level of cover you have associated with your open positions.
 It is located in the upper left corner of the trading platform.
 It displays one of the three scenarios listed below:

 If your margin level indicator is greater than 200%, this will show as > 200%.
 This means that you have sufficient funds require to keep your positions open

 If your margin level falls below 200%, the margin level will display a percentage between 80% and 200%.
 You are at risk of being placed on margin call

 Should your margin level fall below 50%, you no longer have enough funds in your account to cover your total margin.
 Consequently closure of your open positions may be triggered.
 A warning symbol will be displayed next to the margin level if it drops below 80%